scarimp/lora_roma/README.md

 We are using Superstore sales data that can be downloaded from [here](https://community.tableau.com/docs/DOC-1236).

+In the article there is Prophet:

+Time Series Modeling with Prophet

+Released by Facebook in 2017, forecasting tool Prophet is designed for analyzing time-series that display patterns on different time scales such as yearly, weekly and daily.
+It also has advanced capabilities for modeling the effects of holidays on a time-series and implementing custom changepoints.
+Therefore, we are using Prophet to get a model up and running.

 ------------------------------------------------------
 Thank you all along our company’s support.